How To Learn A New Language Fast Before You Travel This Year

-It’s a common question that I get, “how to learn a language on your own?” or “how to take notes when learning a new language?”
-In fact, I’ve been saying that I want to learn a new language for years now, but it keeps falling lower and lower on my to-do list.
+It’s a common question that I get, “how do you learn a language on your own?”, “What are the new ways to learn a new language fast?” or “how to take notes when learning a new language?”
+I’ve been saying I want to learn a new language for years, but it keeps falling lower and lower on my to-do list.
 Sometimes, I wonder if there is a quick way to learn to speak a new language in 10 days.

 Between work, social obligations, and trying to find time to relax—AND surviving a global pandemic—I don’t have the time to go to classes or hire a tutor to learn new words and phrases.
-So what does it take to learn a new language or how to motivate yourself to learn a new language?
+So what does it take to learn a new language, or how do you motivate yourself to learn it?

-I always assumed that becoming bilingual would take a lot of time and money.
-A few months ago, I decided to stop making excuses and decided to search online, “how to learn a new language by yourself” and see if there was an easy way for me to start learning French.
+I always assumed that becoming bilingual would take time and money.
+A few months ago, I decided to stop making excuses and search online “how to learn a new language by yourself” and see if there was an easy way for me to start learning French.

-Now the question is how does your brain learn a new language?
-One thing I could draw up was that children learn language fast.
-Does that mean is it too late to learn a new language?
-If so, then what’s the best age to learn a new language?
+Now the question is, how does your brain learn a new language?
+One thing I could draw up was that children learn a language fast.
+Does that mean it is too late to learn a new language?
+If so, what’s the best age to learn a new language?

 The Secret To Learning a New Language

 I often ask my peers how to learn any language.
 They would advise me to make the best use of time during quarantine.
-The pandemic this year has forced us all to spend more time at home, so what better time to pick up a new skill.
+The pandemic in 2020 has forced us to spend more time at home, so what is a better time to pick up a new skill?

-Moreover, some of my friends suggested that rather spending hours a day on trying to learn difficult languages it’s better to enjoy the process of learning.
-For instance, listen to music of a new language or watch a tv show.
+Moreover, some of my friends suggested that rather than spending hours a day trying to learn complex languages, it’s better to enjoy the process of learning.
+For instance, I was listening to music in a new language or watching tv shows.
 By doing so, you will stay motivated and find the learning method delightful.

 I thought about signing up for online classes, but that would still require me to submit assignments and stick to a course schedule.
-I need something that fits with my lifestyle, and luckily I found Rosetta Stone.
-If you are wondering how to learn a language fast and fluently, I can guarantee Rosetta Stone is the right choice for you!
+I need something that fits my lifestyle, and luckily I found Rosetta Stone.
+If you are wondering how to learn a language fast and fluently, I can guarantee Rosetta Stone is your choice!